• Skip to primary navigation

 Activity

-Gradually increase your daily activities until you are back to your normal physical routine, and rest frequently.
-Avoid heavy lifting, pushing, or pulling for the first 2-4 weeks.
-If you have had a C- Section, do not lift more than 10 pounds for the first 6 weeks.
+Slowly increase your daily activities until you are back to your normal activity level.
+Rest often as you recover.
+Avoid lifting, pushing, or pulling heavy items for 2-4 weeks.
+If you have had a C-section, do not lift more than 10 pounds for 6 weeks after delivery.
 Talk with your healthcare provider before returning to work.

 Maintain Proper Hygiene

-It is important to change your pad often and keep this area clean.
 After using the restroom, use a peri-bottle filled with warm water to rinse your perineum (the area between the vagina and rectum).
-Always wipe from front to back to help prevent infection and dry thoroughly.
-Continue to do this until this area has healed.
-Your normal menstrual periods may return anywhere from 1-3 months after delivery.
+Use a clean towel to dry.
+Always wipe from front to back to help prevent infection.
+Continue to do this until this area has healed (this may take 4-6 weeks).

 Care of Cesarean Section Incision